Reviewed by Dr Eki Wari on February 17, 2022

-It’s also one of the primary organs that determine our overall health and wellness from a Traditional Chinese Medicine (TCM) perspective.
-Read on to learn more about spleen function and how to keep it healthy.
+Read on to learn more about the spleen and how to keep it healthy.

 The spleen is found in the upper left side of our abdomen.
 More specifically, it’s located next to our stomach and behind our left ribs.
 It is the size of a human’s fist and resembles either a shoe or a very large coffee bean.